mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Building a KVM over IP with Raspberry Pi

-The [Raspberry Pi](https://www.raspberrypi.org/) is a small, inexpensive single board computer.
+The [Raspberry Pi](https://www.raspberrypi.org/) is a small, inexpensive single-board computer.
 They're powerful enough to run a full desktop operating system, so their $30-60 price point makes them a popular tool among hobbyists and programmers.

 {{<img src="pi-in-hand.jpg" alt="Raspberry Pi in the palm of my hand" caption="The Raspberry Pi is a fully-functional computer that fits on a single chip and costs only $30-60." maxWidth="600px">}}

-Recent versions of the Pi [support USB on-the-go (USB OTG)](https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md#overview_pi4), a feature that allows the Pi to impersonate USB devices such as keyboards, thumb drives, and microphones.
+Recent versions of the Pi [support USB on-the-go (USB OTG)](https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md#overview_pi4), which allows the Pi to impersonate USB devices such as keyboards, thumb drives, and microphones.

 As a proof of concept, I created a simple web app called [Key Mime Pi](/key-mime-pi).